 The base for a porcelain bathtub or sink is either steel or cast iron.
 This base was specially designed during manufacturing for "enameling" (baking a porcelain finish on top).
 Porcelain bathtubs and sinks are still the most common type of bathtubs found in homes today, especially those built before the 1980s, and almost every home has a porcelain bathtub in a secondary bathroom.

-Today's standard size steel-based tubs measure 57x28x12, and the cost to refinish is $350.
+Today's standard size steel-based tubs measure about 57x28x12, and the cost to refinish is $350.
 The nicer cast iron tubs are deeper and wider, so the cost to refinish is $425.
 Depending on their use and care, porcelain tubs can last as long as 20 years before needing to be refinished.
-We know that because we have had a handful of customers call us back after 20 years to refinish their tub again.
+We know that because we have had a handful of customers call us back after 20 years to refinish their tub again 🙂

 A tell-tale sign that it's time to refinish is when the surface is getting hard to clean ... or hard to keep clean, and it never really looks clean.
 When this happens, chances are the porcelain finish is simply wearing off.
 Why does that happen?
 The finish wears off because of cleaning with harsh abrasives, which can cause a porcelain surface to become so porous that soap and body oils collect easily on the surface, making it nearly impossible to keep clean or look clean, even when you know it is.